When is the Pleasantville Music Festival?

 Over the years, Tent City has become a big thing.
 It becomes a block party of sorts, and that's really cool.
 There are some rules you should know, though, so everybody knows what to expect:

-- For public safety reasons, we can not allow tents without proper weighting systems.
+• For public safety reasons, we cannot allow tents without proper weighting systems.
 See your Tent City agreement for details.

 IF YOU DO NOT HAVE A TENT CITY TICKET, YOU CANNOT BRING YOUR TENT ONTO THE FIELD.
 PLEASE AVOID A HASSLE AND LEAVE IT AT HOME.